Synchronized skating: Effects of COVID-19

-Due to the abrupt appearance of COVID-19, the 2019-2020 season was cut short to ensure safety of all teams.
-Elite US teams like the Haydenettes and Skyliners were not able to compete internationally due to travel restrictions set in place in late March and early April.
+Due to the abrupt appearance of COVID-19, the 2019–2020 season was cut short to ensure safety of all teams.
+Elite US teams like the Haydenettes, Skyliners and Miami university were not able to compete internationally due to travel restrictions set in place in late March and early April.
 The US Figure Skating Association is responsible for the health and well-being of the athletes and members.

 Judging

 International IJS System

 The competitive levels of synchronized skating, like those in other disciplines of Figure skating, are now judged using the ISU Judging System that was introduced in 2004.
-Each element is assigned a difficulty level by the technical panel made-up of a technical specialist, assistant technical specialist and a technical controller.
+Each element is assigned a difficulty level by the technical panel made up of a technical specialist, assistant technical specialist and a technical controller.
 Each level of difficulty for a particular element corresponds to a pre-determined base value.
 The base value is the number of points that are awarded for an executed element before the grade of execution or any deductions are applied.
 Judges assign a grade of execution from -3 to +3 to each of the elements.
 Each grade of execution, or GOE, corresponds to a point value.
 For each element, the highest and lowest GOE values are dropped and the rest are averaged then added to the base value.
 The sum of all the scores of the elements comprises the Technical Elements score.

 Program Component Score

-The judges will award points on a scale from 0.25 to 10 (in increments of 0.25) for five program components to grade overall presentation.
+The judges will award points on a scale from 0.25 to 10 (in increments of 0.25) for three program components to grade overall presentation.
 As with Grade of Execution (GOEs), the highest and lowest scores for each component are thrown out, and the remaining scores are averaged.
 The final program components scores are then multiplied by a set factor to ensure the technical score and program components score are balanced.